What To Know About Your Employee Turnover Rate

 Do they smell like smoke or body odor?

-If they pass the 30sec Screening - I will pass them off to a manager who may ask any questions they want so long as the interview includes the following five questions and takes no longer than 15-20 minutes.
+If they pass the 30 sec Screening - I will pass them off to a manager who may ask any questions they want so long as the interview includes the following five questions and takes no longer than 15-20 minutes.

-1.What kind of music do you listen to?
+1. What kind of music do you listen to?

 This not only might provide some insight into the person but it allows them to talk freely about a topic they’re comfortable with and that is the main goal… Get them comfortable talking.
 After every question or every statement you make posit least 15 to 20 seconds and see how they handle the uncomfortable silence if there is any.
-Most people end up giving born formation and they even want to because they prefer simply to fill the silence.
+Most people end up giving more information and they even want to because they prefer simply to fill the silence.

 2. What are your three favorite places to eat and why?